openshift/osd-network-verifier/docs/aws/aws.md

         --cacert string               (optional) path to cacert file to be used upon https requests being made by verifier --cloud-tags stringToString   (optional) comma-seperated list of tags to assign to cloud resources e.g. --cloud-tags key1=value1,key2=value2 (default [])
-        --debug                       (optional) if true, enable additional debug-level logging --http-proxy string           (optional) http-proxy to be used upon http requests being made by verifier, format: http://user:pass@x.x.x.x:8978
+        --debug                       (optional) if true, enable additional debug-level logging --force-temp-security-group   (optional) Enforces creation of Temporary SG creation even if --security-group-ids flag is used
+        --http-proxy string           (optional) http-proxy to be used upon http requests being made by verifier, format: http://user:pass@x.x.x.x:8978
         --https-proxy string          (optional) https-proxy to be used upon https requests being made by verifier, format: https://user:pass@x.x.x.x:8978
-        --image-id string             (optional) cloud image for the compute instance --instance-type string        (optional) compute instance type
+        --image-id string             (optional) cloud image for the compute instance --import-keypair string       (optional) Takes the path to your public key used to connect to Debug Instance.
+Automatically skips Termination
+        --instance-type string        (optional) compute instance type
         --kms-key-id string           (optional) ID of KMS key used to encrypt root volumes of compute instances.
 Defaults to cloud account default key
         --no-tls                      (optional) if true, skip client-side SSL certificate validation